Telomeres and Telomerase Deficiency

 Telomere disorders are caused by extremely short telomeres.
 When telomeres become extremely short, cells can no longer divide effectively.
 An inherited mutation in the gene that produces the telomere lengthening enzyme called telomerase disables the enzyme and causes telomeres to shorten at a faster rate.

-- Telomere biology disorders, an inherited genetic condition, is associated with Low (L) or Very Low (VL) leukocyte telomere length – DC is associated with VL – in several leukocyte subsets and in the presence of specific symptoms and/or significant family history.
+- TBDs are associated with Low (L) or Very Low (VL) leukocyte telomere length – DC is associated with VL – in several leukocyte subsets and in the presence of specific symptoms and/or significant family history.

-A guideline for the diagnosis and management of Dyskeratosis Congenita and Telomere Biology Disorders and edited by Drs.
-Sharon A. Savage and Elizabeth F.Cook can be found on the Team Telomere website.
+A guideline for the diagnosis and management of Dyskeratosis Congenita and Telomere Biology Disorders, edited by Drs.
+Sharon A. Savage and Elizabeth F.Cook, can be found on the Team Telomere website.